ajay891/rate-limiter/README.md

 ## How to Build & Test ?

-- Project uses maven for packaging and it can be built by doing cd to project root aread and running below command windows command prompt or from Eclipse run configuration
+- Project uses maven for packaging and it can be built by running below command in project root area on windows command prompt or from Eclipse run configuration
 ```sh
 mvn clean install
 ```
-- After above build, output jar will **rate-limit-1.0.jar** will be available in target folder.
+- After above build, output jar will *rate-limit-1.0.jar* will be available in target folder.
 This jar can be plugged in to any services.

 ![Screenshot](mvn-build.png) <!-- .element height="100%" width="100%" -->